Fireplace Permit Requirements in Dade County, GA

 If you live in an HOA community: hOAs in some communities prohibit wood-burning appliances entirely due to smoke and air quality concerns.
 Gas fireplaces are usually permitted.
 Chimney caps and exterior venting may face aesthetic review.

-Estimated Project Timeline in Dade County
+Estimated Project Timeline

-Here's a typical timeline for a fireplace / wood stove project in Dade County, GA:
+Here's a typical timeline for a fireplace project:

-Answer a few quick questions to get a personalized answer for your exact project.
+Answer a few quick questions for a personalized answer about your specific project.

 Check Now, Free →Building Department Contact